NebelRebell/AtlasMMO_Server_Updater/README.md

 ## ATLAS MMO Projekt
-Programmed on request by AtlasServerWelten [Discord] (ttps://discord.gg/R3H5BEa)
+Programmed on request by AtlasServerWelten [Discord] (https://discord.gg/R3H5BEa)

-A ATLAS MMO - Project from Impact-Gaming & Partner
+A ATLAS MMO - Project from Impact-Gaming & Partner that we support!

 ## Attention!